 The study programme at TU Wien consists of

 - and master’s programme “Environmental Engineering” ("Umweltingenieurwesen ") based on it. (from winter semester 2021/22)

 The bachelor’s programme “Environmental Engineering” lasts 6 semesters.

 On successful completion of the programme, students receive the title Bachelor of Science (BSc).

 Besides the master’s programme, this degree gives graduates the opportunity to continue their studies abroad or to complete a master’s programme in a related field.

 The bachelor’s programme is subdivided into:

 |Compulsory courses||152 credits|

 |Free electives (6,0 credits out of them from the central transferable skills offering)||18 credits|

-The remaining free electives can be chosen from the entire supply of courses of the TU Vienna or other domestic and foreign universities.
+The remaining free electives can be chosen from courses of TU Wien or other national and international universities.